Welcome to another edition of Off the Shelf with MJ & Michelle! I’m joined, once again, by Soliloquy in Blue‘s Michelle Smith.

 MICHELLE: It’s time for bed, prior to driving in order to partake in pie.

-Happy Thanksgiving from Melinda & Michelle!
+Happy Thanksgiving from MJ & Michelle!
 And join us next week for an all new Off the Shelf!